List of nobles and magnates within Scandinavia in the 13th century

-The general trend of Scandinavian nobility seems to be that there were comparatively few large magnates and generally most had connections to the royalty.
-The sources on nobility in 13th century Scandinavia are, at least in the English language, few and far between when compared to other regions but there is still enough to get a good idea of the general composition.
+The general trend of Scandinavian nobility seems to be that there were comparatively few large magnates and that most had connections to the royalty.
+The sources on the nobility of 13th-century Scandinavia are, at least in the English language, few and far between compared to other regions, but there is still enough to get a good idea of the general composition.
 It also appears that lords had less control over the peasantry in many cases.
 This is probably partially due to the large nature of the countries which gave ample land for semi-independent farmers.